MoritzM00/drcomp/README.md

 drcomp reducer=PCA dataset=MNIST dataset.intrinsic_dim=10
 ```

+Note that for some parameters it is cumbersome to change them on the command line.
+In this case, refer to the Development section below, and edit the configuration files directly.

+Also, note that the CLI tool is case-sensitive for the arguments.
+E.g. `dataset=MNIST` is correct, but `dataset=mnist` is not.
+This is a limitation of the Hydra-CLI that is used to build the training script.

+### Available datasets

+The available datasets are:

+- Swiss Roll (artificial) via `SwissRoll`
+- Twin Peaks (artificial) via `TwinPeaks`
+- MNIST via `MNIST`
+- Labeled Faces in the Wild via `LfwPeople`
+- Olivetti Faces via `OlivettiFaces`
+- Facial Emotion Recognition (FER) of 2013 via `FER2013`
+- ICMR via `ICMR`
+- 20 News Groups via `News20`
+- CIFAR10 via `CIFAR10`

+All datasets except for ICMR and FER2013 can be downloaded automatically.
+For ICMR and FER2013, you need to download the datasets manually and place them in the `data` folder.

+- Download ICMR from <https://www.kaggle.com/datasets/shibumohapatra/icmr-data?select=labels.csv> and place `.csv` files in `data/icmr`
+- Download FER2013 from <https://www.kaggle.com/competitions/challenges-in-representation-learning-facial-expression-recognition-challenge> and place the files in `data/fer2013`

 ### Sweeping over multiple datasets and reducers

 To sweep over multiple arguments for `reducer` or `dataset`, use the `--multirun` (`-m`) flag, e.g.: